patryk-ku/mpris-discord-rpc/README.md

 ## Requirements

 Any fairly new 64-bit Linux distribution.
 It will probably also work on older versions of Linux but would have to be manually compiled on an older system.
-The optional background service and automatic startup capabilities rely on systemd.
+The optional background service and automatic startup capabilities rely on systemd or XDG Autostart.

 ## Installation